myriadrf/LimePSB-RPCM/docs/v1.2/index.rst

   | R8               | PCIE_SMB_CLK     | PCIE_PPS_OUT      | Clock signal input from mPCIE expansion board (XTRX)                                |
   +------------------+------------------+-------------------+-------------------------------------------------------------------------------------+

-LimePSB-RPCM board has several on-board crystal oscillator (XO) options that may be used as source for clock buffer LMK00101.
+LimePSB RPCM board has several on-board crystal oscillator (XO) options that may be used as source for clock buffer LMK00101.
 By default voltage controlled oven compensated crystal oscillator (VCOCXO) XO1 is populated.
 Optional voltage controlled temperature compensated crystal oscillators XO2 – XO5 (VCTCXO) are not populated by default.
 All these XOs may be tuned by DAC (16-bit IC33 default or 8-bit IC36) or phase detector (IC34).

 Clock network components are listed in Table 20.

-.. table:: Table 20 LimePSB-RPCM clock distribution network components
+.. table:: Table 20 LimePSB RPCM clock distribution network components

   +----------------+----------------+----------------------------+----------------+-----------------+
   | **Designator** | **Function**   | **Part number**            | **Parameters** | **Description** |